 Why all this talk about your prayer life on a website about Catholic homeschooling?
-Well, if you are going to be able to homeschool and keep up with all of the other things that you have to do, then you will need to have a pretty strong prayer life.
+Well, I firmly believe that if you are going to be able to homeschool and keep up with all of the other things that you have to do, then you will need to have a pretty strong connection with God.

 We can benefit so much from spending time in prayer.
 Our God cannot be outdone in generosity, so the more time you give Him in prayer, the more He will give back to you in grace and in many other ways.
 I have found that the more faithful that I am to my prayer routine, the more able I am to get everything done that I need to get done.

-The most important thing we can do is to begin our day with prayer.
-We should rise promptly and begin with our morning offering so that we consecrate the entire day to the Lord.
-We might also spend time meditating on a Scripture passage or on a section of a good spiritual book we are reading, like In Conversation With God 7 volume set, Life Of Christ or Imitation of Christ.
+The most important thing we can do is to begin our day with some quiet time with the Lord.
+I know with babies and toddlers that this isn't always possible, but squeeze it in when you can!
+We should rise promptly and begin with our Morning Offering so that we consecrate the entire day to the Lord.
+We might also spend time meditating on a Scripture passage or on a section of a good spiritual book we are reading.

 We should then really make a concerted effort to get to daily Mass.
 That might seem like quite an undertaking to you.
 If it does, start slowly by going one or two days a week.
 Once you begin to go to Mass more often, you will realize how much it means to your day.
 You will feel the graces that it brings to your life.
 You will become hooked!